 Second, Boone might do well to wonder why he, as an outspoken Christian, is so attached to the old model of the Western, which champions men who resolve complicated matters with a pistol and an arrogant tip of the hat.
 Christianity claims that “all have sinned and fall short of the glory of God,” and traditional Westerns encourage us to resort to violent resolutions.
 They also encourage us to see the world as a “good people versus bad people” situation, whereas the real world is made up of bad people who should seek to resolve things with peace and with grace wherever possible.
 There are no clean-cut good guys in the world, and any mythology that tells us so could lead us to disastrous misconceptions, whether on a personal or a national level.
 (And some would say, it has.)

 Further, who’s to say that a Western must have a happy ending, “where the good guys always win and the desperadoes get what they deserve”?
-In the real world, “the good guys” don’t always win.
-In fact, if you look at the newspaper, or the scriptures, for that matter, it’s clear that “the bad guys” win a lot of battles.
+In the real world, the good guys don’t always win.
+In fact, if you look at the newspaper, or the scriptures, for that matter, it’s clear that the bad guys win a lot of battles.
 The Christian perspective would insist that the war is ultimately won not on the strength of the good guys, but on the strength of God, whose actions humble and mystify both the evildoers and those striving for righteousness.
-What’s more — a truly Christian vision subverts the whole idea of “good guys” and “bad guys,” reminding us that it is only God’s grace that rescues any of us from the consequences of our toxic behavior.

-There are other reasons that Boone should quit worrying about the state of the Western.
+But there are other reasons that Boone should quit worrying about the state of the Western.
 Dramas about gay people haven’t killed the drama; romantic comedies about gay people haven’t ruined the romantic comedy.
-If Boone wants to consider a Western that has truly altered the way we look at the genre, he should consider Unforgiven, which questioned whether one man and a rifle can really achieve peace and justice in a complicated world.
+If Boone wants to consider a Western that has truly altered the way we look at them, he should consider Unforgiven, which questioned whether one man and a rifle can really achieve peace and justice in a complicated world.